 But, compared to the Holbein, the RGM Soft Grip palette knives are much, much less expensive – indeed, just a fraction of the price.
 Yes, sure, the Holbein are better, but these are easily the best affordable palette knives on the market today.

-Again, I will include a nice, serviceable range of shapes and different sizes, which should allow you to really explore all of the techniques and creative possibilities in either oil or acrylic painting.
+Again, I will include a nice, serviceable range of shapes and sizes, which should allow you to explore all of the techniques and creative possibilities in oil or acrylic painting.

 - RGM Soft Grip Italian Palette Knife #5